Nice waistcoat, Vicar! That's what everyone will say!

-Get a different vest to wear with your priest’s collar.
-We have the solution.
-This is our pattern for a Clerical Waistcoat as worn by English clergy from the 1850s through the early 1900s.
-Button front and high gorge, the small stand collar leaves just enough of an opening through which to glimpse your identifying collar.
+Our pattern helps your make a Clerical Waistcoat as worn by English clergy from the 1850s through the early 1900s, with a button front and high gorge, the small stand collar leaving just enough of an opening to glimpse your identifying collar.

 Fits chests 38" to 54".
 All sizes in one envelope.

 Also included are assembly instructions, embellishment suggestions, and the extensive historical notes you've come to expect from Reconstructing History.

 Suggested Fabrics: silk or wool; linen or lightweight silk for lining; medium to heavy linen for interlining (optional); medium linen or cotton for back

 Notions: thread; buttons for front closure; buttonhole floss